JingitngZhan/aly6120group-1/README.md

 As a leader, I will guide this transformation by applying emotional intelligence, data literacy development, and empowerment strategies to ensure both technical and human alignment.

 ## Section 3 - Connecting the Business Problem to a Data Mining Solution (Jingting)
+The problems that NY Bank is facing in its loan approval process can actually be solved quite effectively through data mining and artificial intelligence (AI) techniques.
+Basically, the approval process can be seen as a classification problem, where we want to predict whether an applicant should be approved or not based on past data.
+Using this kind of data-driven approach will help the bank make faster, fairer, and more accurate decisions.
+Instead of relying too much on human judgment, the system will use machine learning models to find patterns that people might easily miss.

+### 1. Data Preparation and Feature Selection

+Before building any predictive models, it’s really important to clean the data and make sure we are using the right features.
+The dataset would likely include things like income, credit score, age, employment stability, debt ratio, and repayment history.
+To handle these efficiently, we can use LASSO regression (L1 regularization) to automatically select the most important variables and remove the ones that don’t really help the model.
+This helps keep the model simple and prevents overfitting.

+Also, checking for multicollinearity is necessary.
+Sometimes, different variables are too closely related to each other, which can cause instability in the model.
+To deal with that, the Variance Inflation Factor (VIF) can be used to detect and fix those issues.
+These two steps—LASSO and VIF—make the data more reliable and the model more interpretable, which is especially important for a bank because of the transparency and compliance requirements.

+### 2. Predictive Modeling and AI Techniques

+Once the data is clean and the features are selected, we can apply several machine learning algorithms.
+Logistic Regression can be the first step since it’s easy to interpret and gives probability-based scores.
+This makes it useful for explaining why a loan is approved or not, which is critical for financial reporting.

+Then, we can use more advanced models like Random Forest and XGBoost to improve accuracy.
+These models can handle complex relationships between variables and capture non-linear patterns that simple models can’t.
+Random Forest is great because it’s stable and less likely to overfit, while XGBoost can make predictions very precisely by learning from mistakes in each round.
+Together, they can create a strong predictive system that improves both speed and accuracy in loan approvals.

+### 3.Automation with NLP and OCR

+To make the process even more efficient, Natural Language Processing (NLP) and Optical Character Recognition (OCR) can be added to automate how data is collected.
+For example, the system can read pay slips, ID cards, or tax reports and automatically extract the information needed for analysis.
+This reduces manual work and also lowers the chance of human error.
+It also means that customers can get their loan decisions faster because the verification part becomes automated.

+### 4. Leadership and Ethical Considerations

+From a leadership point of view, implementing AI is not just about technology—it’s also about people and trust.
+As the analytics lead, I will make sure the models are fair and transparent, especially since financial decisions directly affect people’s lives.
+Regular model audits, fairness checks, and bias detection are necessary to keep the process ethical.

+I also believe in building a continuous learning culture where team members are encouraged to explore data, ask questions, and update models as new information comes in.
+AI should not replace people, but support them in making better decisions.
+With this approach, NY Bank can truly become a data-driven organization, where analytics doesn’t just make processes faster, but also helps the bank earn long-term trust from its customers.